 Can a people record have multiple responsibilities?

-A: Yes, they can, and it is very common!
-Users are often setup as customer contacts as well so that when they sign in to create an event, their customer and contact information populates on the event request form.
-Instructors can be users in the system, even though they original were created in Astra Schedule as an instructor upon section import.
+Yes, they can, and it is very common!
+Users are often set up as customer contacts as well so that when they sign in to create an event, their customer and contact information populates on the event request form.
+Instructors can be users in the system, even though they originally were created in Astra Schedule as an instructor upon section import.
 We will even see one people record with the responsibility of instructor, user, and customer contact, like the screenshot below!

-Q: I have two records for one person: how did this happen and how do I resolve this?
+I have two records for one person: how did this happen and how do I resolve it?

 This is common for our clients using auto-provisioning with LDAP or Single Sign-On.
 Whether a people record is first created upon section import (instructor) or manually created by an event administrator (customer contact), when a user signs in for the first time, a new people record is created.
 The system does not merge customer contacts or instructors with users upon auto-provisioning.
 To resolve this, the two people records can be merged using our Duplicate Records tool.

 When should I merge my duplicate records?
 What are the benefits?

-A: The most common and most important time to merge your duplicate records are users and customer contacts.
+The most common and most important times to merge your duplicate records is users and customer contacts.
 This is to allow your event requesting process to run smoothly, as the customer and contact information for a user automatically populates in the event request form if they are associated correctly.